• Skip to main content

 The second stage, serving the other party, involves delivering the summons and complaint to the other spouse.
 This can be done in person or by mail.

-What you can do to speed up the divorce process in nj
+What you can do to speed up the divorce process in NJ

 The divorce process in New Jersey can be long and complex, especially if the parties cannot agree on all of the terms of their divorce.
 While you can’t speed up the process, there are some things you can do to help.